 Join us for a fun packed, animal filled day, on the edge of one of the UK’s most beautiful landscapes.
 Hidden on the borders of Dartmoor National Park, Dartmoor Zoo boasts a wonderful 33 acres of woodland, celebrating a wide range of exotic and native animals, including the biggest variety of Big Cats in the South West of England.
 From Tigers to Tortoises, you’re bound to find some of your favourites, and with our unique enclosure designs you’ll feel closer to these beautiful animals than ever before.

 The zoo is open 364 days a year, (closed Christmas Day).
-British Summer Time opening hours: 10am – 6pm, Winter Time: 10am – 4pm.
+Summer Time opening hours: 10am – 6pm (from Saturday 30th March 2019), Winter Time starting October 26th 2019: 10am – 4pm.
+Last entry 1 hour 15 minutes before closing.
 Very occasionally the zoo may be closed due to extreme weather or other events, please check our website home page.

 Dining at Dartmoor Zoo